- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 This book presents personal insights from Google’s methods, examples from other successful companies, and findings from behavioral research.
 Work Rules! is filled with helpful advice for making the workplace a place where people feel valued and motivated.

 Laszlo Bock’s work offers excellent advice on building positive work environments and keeping employees engaged.
-He elaborates on the significance of making workers feel secure, appreciated, and respected in the workplace.
+He also elaborates on the significance of making workers feel secure, appreciated, and respected in the workplace.

 Organizations may foster innovation, creativity, and productivity by adopting the practices described in this book.